blx/blx.sortable/README.md

 MySQL bulk-loading scripts to load the products and listings files into MySQL for exploration.

-This made it easier to do things like
+This makes it easy to do things like

     select distinct manufacturer from listing
     order by manufacturer;